 Funded Research Studies

 Standing Up to POTS is making a difference in the POTS community through research.
-To date, we have funded $41,250 USD of POTS research for teams around the globe.
+To date, we have funded $60,150 USD of POTS research for teams in the United States, Canada, Germany, and Sweden.
 Our primary research interest is to improve the quality of life for people living with POTS right now through better diagnosis and treatment options.

 Dr. Heather Edgell - York University, School of Kinesiology and Health Sciences, Canada - February 2018